codefresh-io/venona/charts/cf-runtime/README.md

 **What are the prerequisites?**
 - You have a running [Codefresh On-Premises](https://artifacthub.io/packages/helm/codefresh-onprem/codefresh) control-plane environment
 - You have a Codefresh API token with platform **Admin** permissions scope
-- Runtime will be **on the same** as On-Premises control-plane environment
+- Runtime will be **on the same** k8s cluster as On-Premises control-plane environment

 **How to deploy it?**
 - Enable cluster-level permissions for cf-api (part of On-Premises control-plane)